 A service can be very fast for a customer while it can be slow for another customer.
 Therefore specific and measurable quantitative targets must be developed for all IT services.
 For instance, money withdrawal service from the ATM must be completed in thirty seconds, or for a telecom operator, customer balance query service can serve up to one thousand customers concurrently.
 These are specific and measurable targets for services.
 Without specific and measurable targets, service level management cannot take place as service level agreements cannot be signed off on by the IT department and the business.

-The service level management process also aims to monitor and improve customer satisfaction.
+This process also aims to monitor and improve customer satisfaction.
 An organization is creating value by producing and delivering goods and services to its customers in order to generate revenue.
 In order to have a sustainable business, customers using goods and services must be satisfied.
 Otherwise, dissatisfied customers will be looking for a better alternative in the market and whenever they find a better choice, they will switch to a competitor.
-Therefore, customer satisfaction must be monitored and improved by a service provider organization progressively and this is one of the objectives of the service level management process.
+Therefore, customer satisfaction must be monitored and improved by a service provider organization progressively.

 The last objective of the service level management process is implementing proactive measures to improve the levels of services.
 A service might be meeting its requirements and that’s fine.
 But measurements should be done progressively and proactively to check whether a better level can be achieved.